GDGVIT/fanfiction-writer-backend/README.md

 - [x] Labels
   - [x] Create Label Handler + DB
       - [x] Sublabel and blacklist autocalled, as well as standalone funcs
-      - [ ] Specific error message instead of generic for passing created label id as a sublabel/blacklist
-      - [ ] \ Error message for passing labels that don't exist (quietly ignored)
-      - [ ] \ Change sublabel/blacklist to take in names instead of IDs
   - [x] Get Label Handler + DB
       - [x] Sublabel and blacklist autocalled, as well as standalone funcs
       - [x] Get list of all labels